Ajay Seth, chairman, IRDAI

-Hyderabad:The IRDAI led by Ajay Seth has laid down some of the stringent norms in a bid to qualitatively improve the performance of the Indian insurance industry in key parameters..
+Hyderabad:In a mjor decision after Ajay Seth took charge of the IRDAI, the insurance regulator has mandated some stringent norms for insurers, in a bid to qualitatively improve the performance of the Indian insurance industry in key parameters.

 The IRDA’s new remuneration and disclosure framework, released on Monday, for insurers significantly strengthens transparency, accountability and policyholder-centric governance in the insurance sector by linking remuneration of senior management and Key Management Persons (KMPs) with measurable business outcomes, customer service standards and risk management parameters.